faytastic/cfae-app/README.md

 If the check fails, deployment stops and nothing is changed on the server.

 Normal deployments do **not** require manual SSH.

+Manual SSH should only be used for troubleshooting.

 ---